balgavies

 Conservation

-Active conservation measures include erecting rabbit-exclusion fencing, improving the woodland by planting a mixture of native trees, and removing invasive plants and scrub which threaten the existence of more fragile species along the railway line.
+Active conservation measures include improving the woodland by planting a mixture of native trees, and removing invasive plants which threaten the existence of more fragile species along the railway line.

-There are two leaflets explaining the wildlife to be seen while walking round the reserve.
-One is for
+There is a leaflet explaining the wildlife to be seen while walking round the reserve.